QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     \psi_{t+1} = \psi_t P

-Equation :eq:`statd_p` tells us that if we specify a distribution for :math:`\psi_0`, then the entire sequence of future distributions can be obtained by iterating with :math:`P`
+Equation :eq:`statd_p` tells us that if we specify a distribution for :math:`\psi_0`, then the entire sequence of future distributions can be obtained by iterating with :math:`P`.

-It's interesting to note that :eq:`statd_p` is a deterministic difference equation
+It's interesting to note that :eq:`statd_p` is a deterministic difference equation.

-Thus, by converting a stochastic difference equation such as :eq:`statd_srs` into a stochastic kernel :math:`p` and hence an operator :math:`P`, we convert a stochastic difference equation into a deterministic one (albeit in a much higher dimensional space)
+Thus, by converting a stochastic difference equation such as :eq:`statd_srs` into a stochastic kernel :math:`p` and hence an operator :math:`P`, we convert a stochastic difference equation into a deterministic one (albeit in a much higher dimensional space).

 .. note::